mikazz/RSnippets/README.md

 ## Install library From R
     install.packages('dplyr')

+## Install the package along with all the packages (dependencies) required
+	install.packages("Rcmdr", dependencies = TRUE)

 ## Load the package into the session, making all its functions available to use.
     library(dplyr)

-    # Use a particular function from a package.
+    # Use a particular function from a package (useful when there is collison in namespace)
     dplyr::select

     # Load a built-in dataset into the environment.